 Has to be one of my top FAQs in the shop.
 Usually asked while someone is sniffing one of the solid perfumes I have in stock! 😆

-The answer, is that no, solid perfume isn't better (or worse) than a roll-on or a spray in terms of wear time, or the "strength" of your fragrance.
+The answer is no, solid perfume isn't better (or worse) than a roll-on or a spray in terms of wear time or the "strength" of your fragrance.

-And of course there is no "winner" when it comes to choosing the best packaging or application method for your natural perfume - it really comes down to personal preference.
+There is no "winner" when it comes to choosing the best packaging or application method for your natural perfume - it all comes down to personal preference!

-Twinkle Apothecary signature, aromatherapy, and single note roll-on perfumes are based in fractionated coconut oil.
-(A shelf-stable form of coconut oil that doesn't turn solid in lower temperatures.)
-I do have some roll-ons based in alcohol (The Asterisk Collection, amber single note, and some of the perfume junkie scents,) but for the sake of this blog post, let's just discuss the oil based roll-ons.
+Twinkle Apothecary's signature roll-on perfumes come in a base of organic fractionated coconut oil.
+(Fractionated coconut oil is a shelf-stable form of coconut oil that doesn't turn solid in lower temperatures.)
+I do have some alcohol-based roll-ons, but for the sake of this blog post, let's just discuss the oil-based roll-ons.

-Applied directly onto the skin and meant to be enjoyed in close range, (so you don't have to worry about your scent overpowering everyone in the elevator.) ✅
+Applied directly onto the skin to be enjoyed in close range. ✅

 Blends well with most essential oils. ✅

-Fun fact: some essential oils/resins/plant extracts don't like to dissolve in oil, and some don't like to dissolve in alcohol.
-You may notice that some of the oil based perfumes can look a little cloudy or goopy in the roll-on bottle.
-This doesn't mean that they've gone bad - it's just because the ingredients aren't oil soluble.
-The main ingredient that I use in my fragrances that's not oil soluble is benzoin extract, which is in the amber blend.
+Fun fact: some essential oils/resins/plant extracts don't like to dissolve in oil, while some don't dissolve in alcohol.
+You might notice that some of the oil-based perfumes can look a little cloudy or goopy in the roll-on bottle.
+This doesn't mean that they've turned bad - it's just because the ingredients aren't oil soluble.
+The most common plant extract I use in my fragrances that isn't oil-soluble is benzoin extract, which is in the amber blend.

 You're sensitive to essential oils and don't want to apply them directly to your skin. 🚫